JuliaLang/julia/doc/devdocs/init.rst

 ***********************************
-Initialisation of the Julia runtime
+Initialization of the Julia runtime
 ***********************************

 How does the Julia runtime execute :code:`julia -e 'println("Hello World!")'` ?